-Chair of the Sub-Board of Examiners in Modern Languages: The Chair of Examiners is responsible to the College for the smooth operation of all matters concerning examinations and coursework assessments.
-She is assisted by the Administrative Staff (particularly Senior Faculty Administrator Cathy Thorin, to whom all matters concerning medical and other extenuating circumstances should be addressed) and by a supporting team of colleagues from the other three languages.
+Chair of the Sub-Board of Examiners in Languages, Literatures and Cultures: The Chair of Examiners is responsible to the College for the smooth operation of all matters concerning examinations and coursework assessments.
+He is assisted by the administrative staff in the School of Humanities and by a supporting team of colleagues from the other three languages.
 These colleagues are responsible to the Chair for matters concerning examinations in their subject, including the setting of examinations and assessments, marking processes and procedures, and special arrangements for candidates.